Phase transitions between confinement and higgs phases in ${\cal N}=1\,\, SU(N_c)$ SQCD with $1\leq N_F\leq N_c-1$ quark flavors: The heavy quark (HQ) phase

+For the case of decoupled as heavy not higgsed quarks with $\rho_{HQ}=0$ (as described above), a widely spread opinion (supported by lattice calculations) is that the confinement of massive quarks {\it originates from higgsing (i.e. condensation) of magnetically charged solitons in $SU(N_c)$ (S)YM}.

-Then, for heavy but still higgsed quarks, the regime would be self-contradictory.
-Independently from {\it nonzero} numerical values, there would be then in the whole ${\cal N}=1\, \,SU(N_c)$ SYM {\it simultaneously} higgsed quarks and higgsed magnetically charged solitons.
-But these magnetically charged solitons and quarks are mutually nonlocal and {\it can't be higgsed simultaneously}.\\
+But then, for sufficiently heavy \eqref{(3.9)} but still 'slightly higgsed' quarks giving the supposed electric mass $\mu_{\rm gl}^{2}(\mu\sim\lym)/\lym^2\sim \lym/(N_c m_Q^{\rm pole})\ll 1$ to gluons, the regime would be self-contradictory.
+There would be then in the whole ${\cal N}=1\, \,SU(N_c)$ SYM {\it simultaneously} such 'slightly higgsed' quarks and higgsed magnetically charged solitons with the much larger condensate $\rho_{\rm magn}\sim\lym$.
+But these magnetically charged solitons and quarks are mutually nonlocal.
+For this reason, such solitons will keep quarks confined and will prevent them from condensing in the vacuum state.\\

-On the whole, we conclude that the order parameter of quark higgsing, $\rho=\langle Q\rangle=\langle{\ov Q}\rangle$, is nonzero and large at $N_c\ll N^0_c$ and becomes not simply small but zero at $N_c\gg N^0_c$.
-And therefore, there is not a smooth crossover but the phase transition at $N_c\sim N^0_c$ between the phases with higgsed or confined quarks.\\

-Another types of phase transitions in considered here theories and in ${\cal N}=2$ SQCD are described in Appendix and in sections 6.1, 6.2, 7, 8 of \cite{ch17}.
+In \cite{FS} the special (not supersymmetric) QCD-like lattice $SU(N_c)$ gauge theory with $N_F=N_c$ flavors of scalar quarks $\Phi^i_{\beta}$ in the fundamental representation was considered.
+In the unitary gauge, all $N_c^2+1$ remained degrees of freedom of these quarks were replaced by one constant parameter $|v|\,:\, \Phi^i_{\beta}\, \ra\, \delta ^i_{\beta}|v|,\, \beta=1...N_c,\,\, i=1...N_F=N_c$.\, I.e., all quarks were higgsed {\it by hands} even at small $|v|\neq 0$ and all $N^2_c-1$ gluons received electric masses $g |v|$.
+The matter potential is zero.
+All other $N^2_c+1$ quark physical dynamical degrees of freedom were deleted by hands.
+The region with the large values of $|v|$ was considered as the higgs regime, while those with small $|v|$ as the confinement one.
+The conclusion of \cite{FS} was that the transition between the higgs and confinement regimes is the analytic crossover, not the non-analytic phase transition.

+Let us note that {\it this {\it not supersymmetric} model \cite{FS} with such {\it permanently higgsed by hands even at small $\,\,0 < g|v|\ll\Lambda_{YM} \sim \Lambda_{QCD}$ non-dynamical scalar quarks $\Phi^i_{\beta}$ looks unphysical and is incompatible with the normal dynamical} electrically charged scalar quarks with all their physical degrees of freedom}. \footnote{\, Unlike ${\cal N}=1$ SQCD, in non-supersymmetric $N_F=N_c$ QCD with normal dynamical scalar quarks with all their degrees of freedom, these scalar quarks are not massless even in the limit $m_Q\ra 0$.
+They acquire non-perturbative dynamical masses $\sim\Lambda_{YM}\sim\Lambda_{QCD}$.
+And, connected with this, {\it there is confinement with the string tension} $\sigma^{1/2}\sim\Lambda_{YM}\sim\Lambda_{QCD}$ in this limit. }

+As pointed out above, higgsed magnetically charged solitons ensuring confinement in YM, are mutually nonlocal with electrically charged quarks.
+For this reason, such solitons with the much larger vacuum condensate $\rho_{\rm magn}\sim\Lambda_{YM}\sim\Lambda_{QCD}\gg g|v|$ {\it will keep normal dynamical scalar quarks confined and will prevent them from condensing with $|v|\neq 0$ in the vacuum state}.\\